 The Birth-to-Three Program at Sound Beginnings is a family-centered service for families of infants and toddlers who are deaf or hard of hearing (DHH).
 The first three years of life are an exciting time of brain development needed to support language and social interactions.
 This rich time of growth is the prime window of opportunity for parents to help their child learn to listen and talk.
 Enrolling a child who is DHH in early intervention in the infant and toddler years is found to offer the best long-term outcomes for acquiring spoken language.
 Sound Beginnings audiologists and early intervention providers support parents in ensuring that their infant/toddler is receiving and making meaning from the best possible access to sound from their hearing technology, so that their child can follow typical developmental milestones as closely as possible.

 Parent-Child Toddler and Transition Group

-The Toddler Group is a parent-child class for children between 18 months and 30 months of age.
-The class meets twice a week for 2 hour sessions and is filled with fun and interactive age-appropriate listening and language-intensive experiences for parents and children.
-Parents have an opportunity to meet and interact with other parents of toddlers with hearing loss to establish an additional network of friendship and support.
-Most children who participate in the Toddler Group also continue to participate in the Birth-to-3 Program.
+The Parent-Toddler group is a class for children who are DHH and are between 18 to 36 months old.
+Parents, other adult family members, or caregivers attend the class with their toddler.
+The class meets once or twice a week for 2-hour sessions and is filled with fun and interactive, age-appropriate listening and language-based experiences for parents to share with their child.
+Parents have an opportunity to meet and connect with other parents of toddlers with hearing loss to establish an additional network of friendship and support.
+Children who participate in the Parent-Toddler group also continue to receive home-intervention in the Birth-to-3 program.